pladz/cube_calc/README.md

 Update 17/5/21,

--Fixed three line boss appearing, added multiple stats to select for
+- Fixed three line boss appearing, added multiple stats to select for

 As of 15/5/21,